Chris DeLeonis creating videos, interviews, and practice teams to help anyone make games

 That's now our club's introductory curriculum.
 It's helped many of our members who started with no technical background go on to lead teams in our game development practice club.

-I'm sharing our methods globallySince then more than 50,000 people have programmed their first game with my free video course.
-I release new YouTube videos (120+) and podcasts (60+) every other week, all about developer issues and behind-the-scenes project stories to better equip people who're building their own games.
+I'm sharing our methods globallySince then more than 170,000 people have programmed their first game with my free video course.
+I've released hundreds of new YouTube videos, and put out an industry interview podcast (100+) every other week, each covering developer issues and behind-the-scenes project stories to better equip people who're building their own games.
 I've been speaking at industry conferences (GDC x3, SIEGE x4, DiGRA, and with IndieCade in Los Angeles, NYC, and Paris).
 I mentor solo and small team game developers around the world.

 To help more new developers worldwide I've also: